-AQNUK is collaborating with SAQN and the UKIEG to convene an online workshop on possible interactions between air quality and COVID-19, ambient environmental conditions indoors and out.
+AQNUK worked in collaboration with SAQN and the UKIEG to convene an online workshop on possible interactions between air quality and COVID-19, ambient environmental conditions indoors and out.

 Satellite data helps to provide real-time information and work out how climate change affects the distribution, severity and frequency of thunderstorms, thus increasing aviation safety.